Larry Bwalya

-Larry Bwalya (born 29 May 1995) is a Zambian footballer who plays as a midfielder for Simba and the Zambia national football team.
+Larry Bwalya (born 29 May 1995), also known as Rally Bwalya, is a Zambian professional footballer who plays as a midfielder for Napsa Stars and the Zambia national team.

+Club career

 Bwalya signed with Simba S.C. on 15 August 2020 on a three-year deal.
 The central midfielder has appeared in two matches during the 2020–21 CAF Champions League competition, starting matches against F.C.
 Platinum on 6 Jan 2021, and in the opening group stage match against AS Vita Club.

+He moved on to Sekhukhune United in the summer of 2023.
+In 2024 he was reported as joining Napsa Stars.